Rookie0x80/AIStudy-go/README.md

 ```

 ### Learning Suggestions
-1. **Start with Concurrency**: Concurrency is Go's core feature, recommended to learn first
+1. **Start with Concurrency**: Concurrency is Go's core feature and differentiator - master this first
-2. **Hands-on Practice**: Each example can run independently, recommended to modify parameters and observe results
-3. **Understand Principles**: Focus on comparing correct examples with error examples
-4. **Step by Step**: Follow the learning path progressively, build a solid foundation before learning advanced features
+2. **Focus on Go Idioms**: Pay attention to Go's unique patterns and conventions
+3. **Compare with Your Experience**: Relate Go concepts to patterns you know from other languages
+4. **Hands-on Practice**: Modify examples and experiment with different approaches
+5. **Understand Trade-offs**: Learn when and why to use specific Go features

 ## 🔍 Project Features